- Home

 How is chemotherapy given?

-Chemotherapy is most often given into a vein (intravenously).
-It is sometimes given in other ways, such as tablets you swallow (oral chemotherapy), as a cream you apply to the skin or as injections into different parts of the body.
+Chemotherapy is usually given into a vein.
+This is called intravenous or IV chemotherapy.
+It is sometimes given in other ways, such as tablets you swallow (oral chemotherapy), a cream you apply to the skin, or injections into different parts of the body.
+The choice depends on the type of cancer being treated and the chemotherapy drugs being used.
+Your treatment team will decide the most appropriate way to give you the drugs.

-Your treatment team will decide the most appropriate way to deliver the drugs.
 For more on this, see Having chemotherapy.

 Why does chemotherapy cause side effects?